shakyShane/magento-core-composer-installer/README.md

 10,000 lines.
 On investigation this seems to slow git commands like `git status` down quite a bit.
 Some issues  were taking up to 14 seconds for me.

-In order to combat this, any files which are in a default set of folders, will not be added to the `.gitinogre`, instead only the folder will, this greatly reduces the size of the `.gitignore`.
+In order to combat this, any files which are in a default set of folders, will not be added to the `.gitignore`, instead only the folder will, this greatly reduces the size of the `.gitignore`.
 The list of folders which are ignored by default can be found here: